francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 )

 Pass rules define what happens to the annotations of a reference after passing it to a method.
-If derivable, a judgement $alpha beta ~> alpha' beta' ~> alpha'' beta''$ indicates that after passing a reference annotated with $alpha beta$ to a method expecting an argument annotated with $alpha' beta'$, the reference will be annotated with $alpha'' beta''$ after the call.
+If derivable, a judgment $alpha beta ~> alpha' beta' ~> alpha'' beta''$ indicates that after passing a reference annotated with $alpha beta$ to a method expecting an argument annotated with $alpha' beta'$, the reference will be annotated with $alpha'' beta''$ after the call.
 However, these rules are not sufficient to type a method call statement since passing the same reference more than once to the same method call is a situation that has to be handled carefully.
 Nonetheless, the rules are fundamental to express the logic of the annotation system and will be used for typing method calls in subsequent sections.

 == Paths